LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK10-D2-ExtraTopics.md

 ## Announcements and Questions

-- Term Project&mdash;how is it going?
-- Internships&mdash;have you talked to Gerry?
 - Q and A
 - Review due dates

-## Related Data
+## Uploading Files

-Today we'll talk about [Related Data](https://lcc-cit.github.io/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK05-D2.2-RelatedData.html), a topic we skipped earlier in the term.
+Today we'll talk about providing a way for users to upload files to a web site.
+This is a a topic that a number of you have requested that we cover.

-## More ASP.NET Topics

-There are some other topics we skipped this term, as well as things I would have liked to include.
-We might be able to fit them in during the capstone class next term.

-- Consuming a web API using C# (server-side).
-- Ajax
-- Security
-- User file upload (pictures, videos, etc.)

 ## Debugging and Code help

 Time to do some screen sharing and look at people's code.

+## References

+Smith, Steve, and Storm, Rutger.
+[Upload files in ASP.NET Core)](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/file-uploads?view=aspnetcore-3.1).
+Microsoft, 2022.

+MDN.
+[Using files from web applications](https://developer.mozilla.org/en-US/docs/Web/API/File/Using_files_from_web_applications).
+Mozilla Developer Network.